MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/install-configure-biztalk-accelerator-for-rosettanet.md

 ---
-title: "Install BizTalk Accelerator for RosettaNet (BTARN) on BizTalk Server | Microsoft Docs"
+title: "Install BizTalk Accelerator for RosettaNet (BTARN) on BizTalk Server"
-description: See the hardware and software requirements, the install steps, and the configuration steps of BTARN in BizTalk Server ms.date: "06/08/2017" ms.prod: "biztalk-server"
+description: See the hardware and software requirements, the install steps, and the configuration steps of BTARN in BizTalk Server ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.suite: "" ms.topic: "article"

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid:
-author: MandiOhlinger
-ms.author: mandia
-manager: anneta
 ---

 # Install BizTalk Accelerator for RosettaNet